Cruise ship speaker

 Additionally, Breaking the Bank received first prize in the Society of Womens Writers then bi-annual nonfiction award in 2009, while Captain Thunderbolt and His Lady received tied first place in the same competition (since changed) in 2013.

 I was delighted when my publicity schedule for Mrs Miller included the role of guest speaker at a lunchtime Sydney Harbour cruise.
-I mentioned to the host — a radio and TV personality — that I loved cruising and hoped to become an "enrichment speaker" on international cruise ships.
+I mentioned to the host, who was a radio and TV personality, that I loved cruising.
+Indeed, I hoped one day to become an "enrichment speaker" on international cruise ships.

 It turned out that the host knew the head of a cruise ship speaking agency.
 A few months later, I had my first gig — on Royal Caribbean's Explorer of the Seas — telling my true tales of murder, mystery and mayhem.
 The audiences loved them.